OneCrazyCoder/MMOGamepadOverlay/README.md

 The default provided control schemes draw direct inspiration from the only MMORPG ever made exclusively for controller use - ***EverQuest Online Adventures*** for the *PlayStation 2*.

-However, it is very highly customizable and can be used with *any* Windows game if you’re looking for a free, open-source, lightweight, portable, and versatile tool for using a gamepad with a game that doesn't natively support one.
-Just be aware that creating a control scheme from scratch for a new game requires a bit of technical know-how, as it involves editing plain-text files.

 This application does ***NOT***:
 - Require (or even include) an installation process
 - Modify game files in any way